Little Indian field mouse

 The little Indian field mouse (Mus booduga) is a species of rodent in the family Muridae.
 It is found in Bangladesh, India, Myanmar, Nepal, and Sri Lanka.

 Description

-Head and body length is 7 cm.
-Tail is 6 cm.
-Upper parts of the body are a glossy light brown fading to grayish white or white on the ventral surface.
-There is often a light brown band or splotch across the chest.
+The head and body length is 7 cm, and the tail is 6 cm.
+The upper parts of the body are a glossy light brown fading to greyish-white or white on the ventral surface.
+There is often a light brown band or patch across the chest.
 Large rounded ears are set on the head.
-Muzzle is rather pointed.
-Tail is dark above and paler below.
-Upper incisors curve backwards.
+The muzzle is rather pointed.
+The tail is dark above and paler below.
+The upper incisors curve backwards.

 In culture

 This animal is known as වෙල් හීන් මීයා by Sinhalese people.